rapidsms/rapidsms/docs/index.rst

 * :doc:`Running the RapidSMS core test suite <internals/contributing/testing>`
 * Release notes and upgrading instructions

-:doc:`Installation <main/installation>`

-How to install RapidSMS on your computer and how to get started with community-contributed apps or developing your own.

 :doc:`Rapid SMS Explained <main/rapidsms-explained>`

 Various pages providing overviews, repository structures, and the technical architecture of RapidSMS.
 Think of this as a "RapidSMS for Dummies" type of section.
 A good place to peruse and learn concepts and vocabulary before digging into the code.

-:doc:`RapidSMS Examples <main/rapidsms-examples>`

-A few code examples of simple RapidSMS concepts.

 :doc:`Sending and Receiving SMS <main/send-recv-sms>`